gabelivan/wp-asset-clean-up/README.md

 # wp-asset-clean-up
-Make your website load FASTER by preventing specific scripts (.JS) &amp; styles (.CSS) from loading on pages/posts and home page
+WordPress Plugin: Make your Website Load FASTER by preventing specific scripts (.JS) and styles (.CSS) from loading on pages/posts and home page